specialized806/microsoft-365-docs/microsoft-365/enterprise/turn-off-directory-synchronization.md

 [Contact support](https://support.office.com/article/32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b) if you need help with this procedure.

-> [!note]
+> [!NOTE]
-> If your goal is to permanently disable synchronization in the tenant, you should first uninstall the synchronization client, like Connect Sync or Cloud Sync.
+> If your goal is to permanently disable synchronization in the tenant, you should first uninstall the synchronization client (such as Connect Sync or Cloud Sync).
-> Disabling synchronization before uninstalling the sync client, may result in the Entra Id Portal showing directory synchronization as disabled, but optional features such as Password Hash Synchronization show enabled.
-> Although this would not cause any issue, and the optional feature would not work when directory synchronization is disabled, it may lead to an unexpected status in the Portal which may be cause for confusion.
+> Disabling synchronization before uninstalling the sync client might result in the Entra Id Portal showing directory synchronization as **disabled**, but optional features such as Password Hash Synchronization show as **enabled**.
+Although this should not cause any issues, and the optional feature would not work when directory synchronization is disabled, it may lead to an unexpected status in the Portal.

 ## Turn off directory synchronization